mgsx-dev/rainstick/README.md

 First fetch and pull all 3 repositories (gdx-pd, gd-kit and rainstick)

-In case of gdx-pd native code update, you'll have to build native dependencies with docker (see gdx-pd readme file).

 Then build and install both gdx-pd and gdx-kit with gradle :
 ```
 cd ~/git/gdx-pd